Skip to content

 # Every subsequent run auto-detects the snapshot and restores instantly:

-mvmctl run --template my-service --name svc
+mvmctl up --template my-service --name svc

 The snapshot process: